Our State Of Disunion: Trump, Pelosi Spar Over Big Speech But Why Do We Care?

 Remember we are talking about crowding the president and vice president, and all the members of the Cabinet, the Congress and the Supreme Court into a single interior space — the House chamber.

 As a moment of vulnerability for the national leadership, this surpasses even the inauguration.
-That is why one Cabinet member is kept away each year so as to maintain the chain of presidential succession (see Designated Survivor, seasons 1 through 3).
+That is why one Cabinet member is kept away each year so as to maintain the chain of presidential succession (see Designated Survivor, Seasons 1 through 3).

 For the record, the Trump administration says all the usual Secret Service and Department of Homeland Security folks who would work this event are ready to serve this year as always.
-Required to, in fact.
+They're required to, in fact.
 Even unpaid.
 Pelosi says those people should not be asked to do that under the circumstances.
 And she has a point.

 So, just maybe, a delay makes sense this time around.
 (We had one in 1986 after the space shuttle Challenger blew up.)